Rushland Boss, serving humanity simply by showing up.

 And who cares if my story doesn't actually contain real people and real names?

-That there does I know there are advocates saying it right now in order to defend her, they're saying, well, she might have gotten the details here wrong, but everybody knows it's a problem.
+They're saying, well, she might have gotten the details here wrong, but everybody knows it's a problem.

-And she has raised the curtain, she's lifted the curtain on one of the evils happening at American universities, gang rape.
+She's lifted the curtain on one of the evils happening at American universities, gang rape.

-So we have to look past the fact that she might have made this up because she's doing a service in shining a light on a horrible thing that's becoming standard operating procedure in the American fraternity system, and that's how it's justified.
+So we have to look past the fact that she might have made this up because she's doing a service in shining a light on a horrible thing that's becoming standard operating procedure in the American fraternity system.

 Well, okay, maybe she took some liberties here, but we cannot deny that women are under siege on American campuses.

-And this is the justification.
+And this is to justify.

-It's it's like when um that ill-fated moment when somebody leaked that I was in a group trying to purchase the St. Louis Rams, and all of a sudden, there are reams of fake quotes attributed to me that I never said about race, slavery, race relations, and the sports drive-bys are publishing it without even checking it out.
+It's like when that ill-fated moment when somebody leaked that I was in a group trying to purchase the St. Louis Rams.

-And they're all being heralded as heroes, and then finally it was pointed out to all of them that I had never said it.
+And then finally, it was pointed out to all of them that I had never said it.

-And the man who made them up had been identified, he wouldn't he wouldn't take it back, but he had he he admitted that that he had taken some liberties.
+He wouldn't take it back, but he admitted that he had taken some liberties.

 They all knew that they had published total lies.

-And the way they dealt with it was to say, well, Limbaugh didn't say it, okay, he didn't say it, didn't say it, but we know he thinks it.
+And the way they dealt with it was to say, well, Limbaugh didn't say it.

-The truth is all dependent on what the powerful can make it be, or the people who think they are powerful.
+The truth is all dependent on what the powerful can make it be or the people who think they are powerful.

-In this case, it's journalists, and to them, power, not truth, is the key.
+And to them, power, not truth, is the key.

-And if you have the power to write a story that is factually incorrect, but you think identifies a larger problem, fine, go ahead and do it because you're serving the greater good by illuminating a problem, even if you had to fictionalize an account of it.
+Go ahead and do it because you're serving the greater good by illuminating a problem, even if you had to fictionalize an account of it.

 And it's the same mentality.

-Well, Limbaugh didn't say it okay.
+Well, Limbaugh didn't say it.

 But then they had to say to cover their own bases, well, we know he probably has thought it.

-We know he probably thinks it.
+We know he probably thinks it because we know Limbaugh.

 They are tearing apart the fabric of society.